 5. Cover and refrigerate: Place the macerated fruits in a covered bowl or container, then refrigerate them for at least a few hours or overnight.
 This allows the flavors to meld and the fruits to soften.

-See also How to cook spaghetti recipe
+See also How long to cook beef stew meat on stove

 After macerating, the fruits can be consumed as is, or they can be used in various culinary applications, such as desserts, salads, cocktails, or as toppings for ice cream or yogurt.